-People living with disabilities can sometimes experience an increase of medical emergencies, and it is crucial for an SOS watch to be accessible in a time of need, especially when they may be home alone.
+A person living with disability may have additional medical needs or be more vulnerable to experiencing a medical emergency, and it is crucial for an SOS watch to be accessible in a time of need, especially when they may be home alone.

 A popular device in the growing trend of wearable technology, an SOS Watch can be worn every day to provide the confidence to be independent and peace of mind for the wearer, their family and network of carers; knowing that help is available 24/7 from MePACS.

-How can an SOS watch support people with disabilities to live independently?
+How can an SOS watch support people living with disability to live independently?

-The new MePACS SOS watch works in many places – within the home, local community and practically anywhere in Australia with mobile reception.
-With two-way communication through the watch, the wearer can tell the MePACS response team what has happened, allowing the operator to assess the situation and organise the most appropriate help at that time.
+The MePACS Solo watch works in many places – within the home, local community and practically anywhere in Australia with mobile reception.
+With two-way communication through the watch, the wearer can tell the MePACS response team what has happened, allowing the us to assess the situation and organise the most appropriate help.

-How can an SOS watch support people with disabilities be active?
+How can an SOS watch support people living with disability to be active?

-Depending on what type of disability you have, you may attend appointments with a physiotherapist, participate in hydrotherapy or even complete a few laps of the pool to increase your mobility.
+Depending on your needs and abilities, you may attend appointments with a physiotherapist, participate in hydrotherapy or even complete a few laps of the pool to increase your mobility.
 Regular exercises prescribed by a health professional can also build your confidence and motivate you to achieve other personal goals in your life.